 Photos 1 and 2.
 The underwater glider and the CTD (CDT-Rosette), two of the data collection instruments which are part of the SOCIB multiplatform system for monitoring the ocean, during a data assimilation experiment.

-The article highlights how the system developed is capable of ingesting information from both observation sources at different levels and concludes that the observations supplied by the eight gliders, along with those from the CTD probes, reduce the margin of error in forecasting by 40%.
-Furthermore, it recommends the use of underwater gliders, as opposed to CTD probes, as, even though they provide the same results, the glider technology allows data transfer in real time and they can be piloted from land, which makes them more efficient.
+The article highlights how the system is capable of ingesting information from both observation sources at different levels and concludes that the observations supplied by either the eight gliders or the dense CTD probes sampling, allowed us to reduce the forecasting error by 40%.

-These kinds of experiments are fundamental when it comes to designing strategic plans for the future, which are needed to continue to improve the development of ocean forecasting models.
+These kinds of experiments are fundamental when it comes to designing strategic plans for future observations and development of ocean forecasting models.

 Currently, and based on the results of previous experiments, SOCIB already has a trial version of a forecasting model which includes data assimilation using data from satellites and ARGO buoys.
-This version has been used successfully over the past few months and has shown itself to be more precise and reliable on the WMOP model.
+This version has been used successfully over the past few months and has shown itself to be more precise and reliable on the WMOP model without assimilation.

 By way of applied examples, we can mention planning for the international CALYPSO project, where data assimilation helped to calculate the most appropriate sampling sites, and advising on charting the optimum route where the currents would not prevent the swimmer, Tita Llorens, from achieving her goal of swimming across the Ibiza Channel.